EsriUK/arcgis-dijit-drilldown/README.md

 ## Requirements
+- ArcGIS Online or Portal for ArcGIS
+- JavaScript API v3.14 or above
-- LocatorHub 5.3 (or above) LLPG Locator
+- LocatorHub 5.3 (or above) and one of the following locators:
+	- Addressbase Premium (Epoch 39 or above, requires LocatorHub 5.4)
-- LLPG ArcGIS Locator (coming soon in beta)
+	- LLPG
+	- IDOX GMS
+	- One Scotland Gazetteer
+	- Merge or Cascade locators using an appropriate standardised schema
 - Experience with the [ArcGIS Javascript API](https://developers.arcgis.com/javascript/jsapi/).